kartevonmorgen/wp-kvm-syndication-toolbox/README.md

   * For testing purpose use: https://dev.ofdb.io/v0
 * Access token: This token you become from the Karte von Morgen after you have registered you organisation there (Write a mail to info@kartevonmorgen.org).
 With this token it is possible to upload and download events and organisations.
   * For testing purpuse use this token: 24vGG9gyYuVanmjJBJCRzZ51Qt5GBYGxkEGu1BxNQhQBgQ7
 * Fixed tag: Gives uploaded events and entries a fixed tag so they all can be found by this tag.
-This tag is also used as the special organisation hashtag on which your organisation/platform will be registered by the Karte von Morgen
+This tag is also used as the special organisation hashtag on which your organisation/platform will be registered by the Karte von Morgen.
+* Fixed tag for projects: Gives uploaded projects (if the project module is enabled) a fixed tag so they all can be found by this tag.
+This tag can also be used to change the color of the pin on the Karte von Morgen.
   * For testing purpuse use: test

 ## Dashboard items